mdipierro/nsa/README.md

     http://www.example.com/nsa/default/post

 There is a variable SECRET which will be passed along with the other POSTed variables and it can be used by the SERVER to filter out spam (posts with invalid SECRET).

+## And the server?

+I have it but I have not posted it yet.